MohammedYasserr/sangerTask/README.md

 2 - You can also run the project by building the docker image by using the following command ```docker build -t fastq-python ``` then run the following command ``` docker run fastq-python ```, you can find the repo for the image on my dockerhub and pull it using the following command ``` docker pull 2981998/fastq-python:latest ```

 3 - If you are using unix or linux, I added the ``` #!user/bin/env python3 ```  line at the top of the script and this shebang to make the script excutable on unix-like operating systems.

+4 - To excute the script from your linux/unix system follow the instructions : First you need to navigate to the project directory from your termial then hit the following command ``` chmod +x main.py }``` and finally hit the following command ``` ./main.py```

+# license :

+MIT License